jegadeesan14mca/instacart-market-basket-analysis/README.md

 ### How to run the apriori algorithm
 While in the root folder of the project, type in a terminal `python3 src/apriori.py`.

 The output of the script will be placed under the *out/* folder.
-It is a file called "confidence.csv" where you'll find the association rules along with the support and confidence levels.
+It is a file called *confidence.csv* where you'll find the association rules along with the support and confidence levels.

 ## Association rules with FP-Growth
 Install python 3 and the following dependences: *pandas* and *pyfim*.